-Lisa Marie Kaas is a member of the Firm’s Commercial Litigation Practice Group and focuses her practice on antitrust litigation and counseling.
+Lisa Marie Kaas is a member of the Firm’s Commercial Litigation Practice Group and predominantly focuses her practice on antitrust litigation and counseling.
 Lisa principally has been engaged in the defense of Sherman Act Section 1 and state law price-fixing conspiracy claims in individual and class actions at the trial court and appellate levels.
-She represents U.S. and multinational businesses in a variety of industries, including energy, technology, transportation, and freight forwarding, and has substantial experience in complex litigation management and alternative modes of dispute resolution.
+She represents U.S. and multinational businesses in a variety of industries, including energy, technology, and transportation, and has substantial experience in complex litigation management and alternative modes of dispute resolution.
 Lisa’s experience also includes overseeing client responses to and negotiating with civil regulatory investigators, and counseling companies concerning minimization of antitrust risk associated with business transactions.
 She has advised on or litigated a broad range of antitrust issues, including horizontal and vertical price fixing, monopolization, group boycott, tying, exclusive dealing, and price discrimination.